aaaaaa123456789/libplum/docs/tutorial.md

 Animations are represented as multi-frame images, using [metadata nodes][metadata] to contain the animation parameters.
-If a file format supports animations, whenever an image contains animation metadata, it will be used to generate the corresponding animation when generating the image file; otherwise, defaults will be used.
+If a file format supports animations, whenever an image contains animation metadata, that metadata will be used to generate the corresponding animation when generating the image file; otherwise, defaults will be used.

 The [metadata nodes][metadata] containing animation parameters are: